singhsduos/Dad-Jokes/README.md

 # Dad Jokes
-This is a API fetching web app where you get jokes on clicking buttons
+This is an API fetching web app where you get jokes on clicking buttons

 ### <a href="https://neelesh-jokes.netlify.app/" target="_blank">**Visit Now 🚀**</a>

 ## Things I learend
 1. Fetching API
-2. Converting api response in data
+2. Converting API response in data

 ## Tech Stack